 - Complete and submit proof of 24 hours of approved community service for each year of high school enrollment at GCA. - Successfully complete the cumulative senior level "Worldview Panel" project. - Successfully complete the SAT and/or ACT regardless of plans for college. - Complete one career and/or technical education credential (fulfilled by the ASVAB or comparable test). - Successfully complete at least one "online course" prior to graduation.
 (This is facilitated in the context of English 11 and AP English Language.
 Failure to complete this internal course will require that the student find and complete an approved online course outside of GCA). - Complete training in emergency First Aid and CPR/AED use.
 (This is typically completed during required PE/Health classes.
-Failure to complete this course will require that the student find and complete certified training outside of the institution.)

-• Maintain a minimum grade point average of 2.0 (numeric average=73) on a 4.0 scale to qualify for graduation.
+Failure to complete this course will require that the student find and complete certified training outside of the institution.) - Maintain a minimum grade point average of 2.0 (numeric average=73) on a 4.0 scale to qualify for graduation. - Modified diploma programs may be arranged for students who qualify based upon 504 or IEP plans in collaboration with the STEP Center. - Diplomas/Transcripts will be withheld until financial and other obligations are met.